-In Africa, the shortage of foreign exchange for purchase of imported computers and other equipment, the relative lack of trained personnel, and the deterioration of or lack of adequate investment in the communications infrastructure in many countries has left the continent lagging behind Asia and Latin America in using information technologies in commercial and public sector applications.
-Most African countries are agricultural, and many depend on export of agricultural products for earning foreign exchange to import oil and other essentials not produced locally, as well as to repay debts incurred during the oil and drought crises of the early 1970s.
+In Africa, the shortage of foreign exchange for purchase of imported computers and other equipment, the relative lack of trained personnel, and the lack of adequate investment in the communications infrastructure in many countries has left the continent lagging behind Asia and Latin America in using information technologies in commercial and public sectors.
+Most African countries are agricultural, and many depend on export of agricultural products to earn foreign exchange to import oil and other essentials not produced locally, as well as to repay debts incurred during the oil and drought crises of the early 1970s.
 Others rely on minerals, many of which also are suffering from depressed world markets.
 Few countries have a positive balance of trade.